How do I use A/B testing on casino affiliate pages?

 - Primary KPIs: click-through rate (CTR) on affiliate links, conversion rate to partner landing pages, assisted clicks.

-- Secondary KPIs: bounce rate, time on page, scroll depth, engagement events (clicks on reviews/comparisons), attribution touchpoints.
+- Secondary KPIs: bounce rate, time on page, scroll depth, engagement events such as clicks on reviews or comparison sections, attribution touchpoints.

 - Data quality considerations: tracking consistency across devices, UTM parameter hygiene, and attribution window configuration.

-Ensure tracking covers both client-side and server-side events where applicable and that UTM strategies are standardized across campaigns to prevent misattribution.
-Configure attribution windows with your partners so that measured conversions align with agreed reporting periods.
+Ensure tracking covers both client-side and server-side events where applicable, and standardize UTM naming across campaigns to reduce misattribution.
+Confirm attribution windows with partners so your internal reporting aligns with the agreed measurement period.

 Key A/B testing strategies and experiment types